andypern/demos/spark-streaming-m7/README.md

 * mapr-hbase should be installed on all nodes (so that the HBASE client jars are in place)
 * mapr-hivemetastore should be installed on the node you will be working on (referred to as node-1 here)
-* mapr-hiveserver should be installed on node-1
+* make sure that hs2 (hiveserver2) is NOT running on node-1.
 * mapr-hive should be installed on all nodes (just in case) in order to get client jars
 * mysql backend for hivemetastore is optional, but recommended.